projects and pain

 Snow Brothers carried our bloated batteries away, and we returned the new ones to the boat, again, in teams of two.
 We hooked them up, and Pino was sentient again.

 I noticed one morning an ad on Whangarei marina's bulletin board, concerning a set of two 90W panels for sale.
-At 150$, we knew we wouldn't get a better deal than this, so we contacted the owners, and went to get them.
+At 150$, we knew we wouldn't get a better deal than this so we contacted the owners.

-The owners were upgrading to bigger panels, because boats nowadays require more power, to keep up with power-hungry electronics.
+The owners were upgrading to bigger panels, because boats nowadays require more juice to keep up with power-hungry electronics.
 How else can you power two fridges, a microwave and an ice crusher?
-The unfortunate solution is always MORE power.
-We get the hand-me-downs, the left-overs — it's how most people our age get boats.
+The unfortunate solution is always more.

-We removed the 60W panel we had on the forward deck of the boat, it was too exposed to spray, a bad idea overall.
+We removed the 80W panel we had on the forward deck of the boat, it was too exposed to spray, a bad idea overall.
 We didn't install this panel again, because we discovered creeping corrosion in the wiring.
 It is possible that this panel wasn't marine-grade.
 The wires were sealed up, but still, water found its way in.
-We moved the 100W panel from the bimini top (the open front canvas top over the cockpit, supported by a metal frame) to the dodger (the spray hood above the cabin), and the two 90's on the bimini rack.
+We moved the 100W flexible panel from the bimini top to the dodger, and the two 90's aft.
 Now, instead of 160W, we had 280W.

 Takeaway: Don't install panels too low on your boat, or somewhere waves can wash over them.
 Also, if you're going to install panels over the cockpit, have a proper arch made (if you don't already have one).
-We recently removed the two panels from the bimini rack, because it wasn't made for that, and we feared it would collapse under strain (heaving to in winds 40kts+).
 As of now, we only have the 100W on the dodger, and with a 90W set up on the aft-most seat under the tiller.
 The other 90W is inside when we're underway, and we put it out on deck when we're at anchor.
 The panels we bought are too big and too heavy for our boat, it was a good deal and it helped power Pino for 1 year, but for offshore passages it's just not ideal.
 Having an arch built is possible, but Pino is a light boat, adding more windage and weight will reduce performance, so, as of now, we're undecided.

 Solar panels 150$